About Ayurveda

-Ayu means life and Veda means knowledge, and so Ayurveda means the "Science of Life".
-Ayurveda is the traditional Indian health system which is more than 5,000 years old and uses a constitution based model (the doshas) for determining your state of health.
+Ayu means life and Veda means knowledge, and so Ayurveda is often referred to as the “Science of Life” – however it is more an instruction for enhancing life and is both a living system of Ayurvedic medicine and one of the oldest continuously practiced in the world.
+Ayurveda is the traditional holistic health system in India and is more than 5,000 years old.
+It uses a constitution based model (the doshas) for determining your state of health and works as a form of mind-body medicine.

-Thousands of years ago, India’s Rishis and seers observed the rhythms of the universe and the interaction of the flow of energy throughout the body/mind during deep states of meditation – these insights form the basis of Ayurveda, the “Science of Life”, and were documented in ancient Indian texts such as the Charaka Samhita.
+Thousands of years ago, India’s Rishis and seers observed the rhythms of the universe and the interaction of the flow of energy throughout the body/mind during deep states of meditation – these insights form the basis of Ayurveda and were documented in ancient Indian texts such as the Charaka Samhita.

 Daily Routine

 Ayurveda credits a consistent daily routine with maintaining balanced physical, mental and emotional health.
 According to their body type, seasonal and environmental factors, a person can avoid illness by implementing regular habits that span from morning to evening.
-When one performs these habits, the body falls into its natural biorhythms and biological patterns.
+When one performs these habits creating a healthy lifestyle, the body falls into its natural biorhythms and biological patterns.
 For example, if one wakes at sunrise, their body will align with sun energy which helps to balance and regulate their metabolic system.

 Food as Medicine